-Your accountant will be able to notify you and keep you informed of any important upcoming dates, and they’ll also be able to file your tax return for you.
+Your contracting accountant will be able to notify you and keep you informed of any important upcoming dates, and they’ll also be able to file your tax return for you.
 The last thing you want to be doing is spending time sorting through your year’s accounts, and this way, you’ll know that everything has been filed correctly.
 All you have to do is pay your bill.

 Choosing the right contractor accountant

-Making sure you have a reliable and knowledgeable accountant is so important when starting your Limited Company, and it will make your life so much easier.
+Making sure you have a reliable and knowledgeable contractor accountant is so important when starting your Limited Company, and it will make your life so much easier.